Skip to main content Skip to footer

 4. Be conservative with financial estimates

 As much as possible, financial projections should be based on real-life data.
-But even with the most accurate and up-to-date information out there, there’s always room for interpretation.
+But even with the most accurate and up-to-date information, there’s always room for interpretation.
 So it’s best to give a range where possible, and if not, stay conservative with financial estimates.

 5. Include thorough research and analysis